-sharply in April after the biggest decline in car production since records began, as manufacturers were unable to reverse closures planned for Britain's expected departure from the European resa May delayed departure with just days to go and subsequently set a new date of 31 October - but that was too late for businesses to change their plans.
+BRITAIN'S economy contracted sharply in April after the biggest decline in car production since records began, as manufacturers were unable to reverse closures planned for Britain's expected departure from the European

-Early in 2019, many motor vehicle manufacturers announced temporary shutdowns in Britain for temporary snutdowns in Britain for April, anticipating trade disruption around the time Britain was due to leave the European Union on 29 March.
-In the event, prime minister Thechange their plans.
+Early in 2019, many motor vehicle manufacturers announced temporary shutdowns in Britain for temporary shutdowns in Britain for April, anticipating trade disruption around the time Britain was due to leave the European Union on 29 March.
+In the event, prime minister The-ress May delayed departure with just days to go and subsequently set a new date of 31 October - but that was too late for businesses to chance their plans.